zzzprojects/learn-orm/tutorials/net-5/preview-8.md

 }
 ```

 The following example uses relational patterns (like <, <=), and logical ones (like and, or and not).
 The following code produces the highway toll (as a decimal) for a delivery truck based on its gross weight.
-For those not familiar, m after a numeric literal tells the compiler then the number is a decimal and not a double.
+For those not familiar, m after a numeric literal tells the compiler, then the number is a decimal and not a double.

 ```csharp
 DeliveryTruck t when t.GrossWeightClass switch